EnterpriseDB/barman/new_docs/architectures.rst

    :align: center

-Thanks to :ref:`Hook Scripts <concepts-hook-scripts>` instead, backups of Barman can be exported on different media, such as tape via tar, or locations, like an object storage bucket in a cloud provider.
+Thanks to :ref:`Hook Scripts <concepts-barman-concepts-hook-scripts>` instead, backups of Barman can be exported on different media, such as tape via tar, or locations, like an object storage bucket in a cloud provider.

 Remember that no decision is forever.
 You can start this way and adapt over time to the solution that suits you best.
 However, try and keep it simple to start with.